IUSEARCHBTW678/twrp_samsung_a50s_beta/README.md

 ## ⚠️ WARNING ⚠️
-⚠️ THE TWRP IS UNTESTED ,DON'T FLASH IN YOUR DEVICE IF YOU NOT A DEVELOPER ⚠️
+⚠️ THE TWRP IS UNTESTED ,DON'T FLASH IN YOUR DEVICE IF YOU NOT A DEVELOPER ⚠️ ⚠️ IMPORTANT REQUIREMENT: This TWRP can ONLY be flashed from an existing stable TWRP on a device running a Custom ROM with VBMeta disabled.
+DO NOT flash this directly over Stock Samsung ROM via Odin! ⚠️

 ## RELEASE
 https://github.com/IUSEARCHBTW678/twrp_samsung_a50s_beta/tags
+BYE !